ncbi/CF-random_software/README.md

 PDB1: 1ba2.pdb <br>
 PDB2: 2dri.pdb <br>
 MSA: 1ba2-search/0.a3m (MSA file should be in a folder) <br>
-range_fs_pairs_all.txt (This file is required for reading the fold-switching region in refernece and predicted structures.
-Users should check the region before running this mode.)

 * Generated output files: